Referenceless characterisation of complex media using physics-informed neural networks: Results and Discussions

 As discussed above, a complete characterization of the transmission matrix including relative phases between its rows and columns is essential for coherent control of optical fields propagating through a complex medium.
 To examine this coherent control, we perform an OPC experiment by focusing light at different output spots by simultaneously utilising both the phase planes at hand.
 The solution of phase patterns for focusing is determined using an iterative wavefront-matching technique \cite{sakamaki_new_2007,fontaine_design_2017}.
 As seen in the log-scale images shown in Fig.~\ref{fig:results_FE}d-e, light focused using both phase planes with a TM acquired using the MPNN method has significantly less speckle background as compared to one acquired with the phase-stepping technique.
-More quantitatively, we are able to achieve an average focusing efficiency of $65.5 \pm 2.5 \%$ (up to a maximum of $73.8 \%$) with both planes using the MPNN technique (Fig.~\ref{fig:results_FE}f).
+Quantitatively, we are able to achieve an average focusing efficiency of $65.5 \pm 2.5 \%$ (up to a maximum of $73.8 \%$) with both planes using the MPNN technique (Fig.~\ref{fig:results_FE}f).
 This is a substantial increase with respect to that achieved with the PS technique, where we observe an average focusing efficiency of $42.4 \pm 3.1 \%$ (up to a maximum of $46.7\%$).
 This result also demonstrates the increase in focusing efficiency achievable with two-plane control as compared to individual phase planes, which makes it particularly suitable for usage in applications such as programmable optical circuits~\cite{goel_inverse-design_2022,leedumrongwatthanakun_programmable_2020}.

-The maximum achievable focusing efficiencies (ideal simulations) shown in Figs.~\ref{fig:dark_spots} and \ref{fig:results_FE} are numerically calculated by taking into account the presence of polarization coupling in the fiber.
-The fiber TM is represented by a truncated random unitary matrix considering that only one polarization channel is measured and controlled.
-This results in the reduction of the maximum achievable focusing efficiency of the first phase plane as compared to that of the second/both phase planes.
+The maximum achievable focusing efficiencies (ideal simulations) shown in Figs.~\ref{fig:dark_spots} and \ref{fig:results_FE} are numerically calculated by taking into account the presence of polarization coupling in the fiber. \AddB{The fiber TM is represented by a truncated random unitary matrix considering that only one polarization channel is measured and controlled.
+This results in the lowest achievable maximum focusing efficiency when only the first phase plane (SLM$_1$) is used for control.
+When only the second phase plane (SLM$_2$) is used, the maximum focusing efficiency is increased as compared to the first case.
+The third case entails both phase planes being used together to focus light through the MMF.
+As there is much more phase control achievable using the two phase planes, one can now focus light with much higher efficiency as compared to the previous two cases.}